-Through this NOFA, eligible affordable multifamily rental housing projects may apply for capital financing, as well as rental assistance in the form of Section 8 Project-Based Vouchers (PBVs) and Project-Based Veterans Affairs Supportive Housing (PBVASH) Vouchers.
-Applications for PBVs and PBVASH Vouchers must accompany a request for capital funding and projects seeking rental assistance must be within the Section 8 jurisdiction of the Los Angeles County Development Authority (LACDA).
+Through this NOFA, eligible affordable multifamily rental housing projects may apply for both capital financing and rental assistance in the form of PBVs and PBVASH Vouchers.
+Applications for PBVs and PBVASH Vouchers must accompany a request for capital funding, except where specified, and projects must be within the jurisdiction of the LACDA.

-This NOFA makes available up to \$66.8 million in capital funding for eligible permanent multifamily rental housing projects.
+This NOFA makes available up to \$29 million in HOME ARP capital funding for eligible permanent multifamily rental housing projects.
 Additionally, the LACDA is designating this NOFA as its public notice of a competitive request for the award of a combined total of 300 PBVs/PBVASH Vouchers.